Digital Transformation in the Retail Industry in 2023

 1. Coping with change

 Retailers managing their business traditionally might find it challenging to shift to a new system.
-This might create resistance to change to digital methods.
+This might create resistance to change to digital methods from in-store employees, store managers, corporate employees, and customers.

 2. Budget constraints